-No Suit ofther legal proceedings shall lie against the central government, state government commission the state commission or any member therof or any person acting under the direction either of the central government, state government commission or the state commission in respect of anything which is in good faith done or intended to be done in pursuance of this Act or of any order made there under or in respect of the publication by or under the authourity of the Central Government.
-State Government Commission or the State Commission of any report paper or proceedings.
+No suit other legal proceedings shall lie against the central government, state government, commission the state commission or any member thereof or any person acting under the direction either of the central government, state government commission or the state commission in respect of anything which is in good faith done or intended to be done in pursuance of this Act or of any rules or any order made there under or in respect of the publication by or under the authority of the Central Government, State Government, Commission or the State Commission of any report paper or proceedings.

-Members and officers to be public servants.
+Members and officers to be public servants

-Every Member of the Commissions, State Commission any every officer appointed or authorized by the Commission or the State Government to exercise functions are deemed to be a public servant.
+Every Member of the Commission, State Commission and every officer appointed or authorized by the Commission or the State Commission to exercise functions are deemed to be a public servant.